-Dental emergencies are usually toothache or accidents that involve the teeth or mouth, bleeding, swelling, and infections.
-Whenever there is a dental emergency, it is better to seek the dentist to save the tooth or teeth and to prevent infections occurring or to become more serious.
+Dental emergencies are usually toothaches or accidents that involve the teeth or mouth, bleeding, swelling, and infections.
+Whenever there is a dental emergency, it is better to seek Dr. Lee to save the tooth or teeth and to prevent infections from occurring or becoming more serious.

-The common dental emergencies that usually reported are as follows:
+The common dental emergencies that are usually reported are as follows:

 For knocked-out tooth: